Julio Franco

-Julio César Franco Robles (born August 23, 1958) is a Dominican former professional baseball player and coach, who is a hitting coach for the farm team of the Lotte Giants of the KBO League.
+Julio César Franco Robles (born August 23, 1958) is a Dominican former professional baseball infielder and coach.
 He spent most of his playing career in Major League Baseball (MLB), entering the major leagues in 1982 and last appearing in 2007, at which time he was the oldest active big league player.
 During that stretch, Franco also spent two seasons playing in Nippon Professional Baseball (NPB) and one season playing in the KBO.

-While Franco was an All-Star and posted above-average hitting statistics throughout his career, he is best known for being the oldest regular position player in MLB history.
+While Franco was an All-Star and posted above-average hitting statistics throughout his career, he is best known for being the oldest regular position player in MLB history and the oldest player to hit a home run in Major League history, having hit his last home run on May 4, 2007 at 48 years and 254 days old.
 Franco was the all-time hits leader among Dominican-born players until surpassed in 2011 by Vladimir Guerrero.
 He made his MLB debut as a shortstop for the Philadelphia Phillies.
 During his long career, Franco saw significant time as a shortstop, second baseman, first baseman, and designated hitter.
 At the time of his final game, he was the last MLB player born in the 1950s.